overachiever-productions/S4/README.md

 4. Upon completion, the update/deployment script will output information about all versions installed on your target server instance:

 ![](https://assets.overachiever.net/s4/images/install_update_completed.gif)

+### <a name="removing S4"></a> Removing S4
+[Removal of S4 is fairly straightforward - as virtually everything that it does or creates is in the admindb.
+However, Advanced S4 functionality does make changes to system configurations on your SQL Server - so you'll want to disable/reset those changes before removing.
+Likewise, if you've used S4 for setup/configuration of your server initially or to set up monitoring and alerting for any HA stuff... ]
+1. [Disable Advanced Functionality if desired.
+(Recommended.) ... sproc to do so... ]
+2. [Remove/Disable any SQL Server Agent Jobs that may be calling S4 functionality (disk checks, alerts, filtering of alerts, etc.)]
+3. [DROP the admindb database.]
+4. [Done.
+To re-add, simply follow the instructions for installation.]

 [Return to Table of Contents](#toc)